Rowage3/torn-gym-gains-calculator-plus/README.md

 <br>

 - **Added:** Color themes.
-A theme picker in the Setup tab lets you switch the whole panel between six schemes: Matrix, Deep Ocean, Ember, Amethyst, Goldrush, and Slate.
+A theme picker in the Setup tab switches the whole panel between six schemes: Matrix, Deep Ocean, Ember, Amethyst, Goldrush, and Slate.
 Each theme shows a live swatch preview before you commit.

 </details>